a4v5df/a4v5df.github.io/_posts/2025-03-13-welcome-to-jekyll copy.markdown

 ---
-title:  "hello testcontainer"
+title:  "hello testclod"
 date:   2025-03-13 21:58:34 +0900
-categories:
+categories: [cloud]
-  - devops

 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.